English society: 1920s

 The social reforms of the previous century continued into the twentieth with the Labour Party being formed in 1900, but this did not achieve major success until the 1922 general election.
-Lloyd George said after the World War that "the nation was now in a molten state", and his Housing Act 1919 would lead to affordable council housing which allowed people to move out of Victorian inner-city slums.
+Lloyd George said after the World War that "the nation was now in a molten state", and his Housing, Town Planning, &c.
+Act 1919 would lead to affordable council housing which allowed people to move out of Victorian inner-city slums.
 The slums, though, remained for several more years, with trams being electrified long before many houses.
 The Representation of the People Act 1918 gave women householders the vote, and in 1928 full equal suffrage was achieved.

 After the War, many new food products became available to the typical household, with branded foods advertised for their convenience.
 The shortage of servants was felt in the kitchen, but now instead of an experience cook spending hours on difficult custards and puddings the ordinary housewife working alone could purchase instant foods in jars, or powders that could be quickly mixed.
 Breakfast porridge from branded, more finely milled, oats could now be cooked in two minutes, not 20.
 American-style dry cereals began to challenge the porridge and bacon and eggs of the middle classes, and the bread and margarine of the poor.
 Street vendors were fewer.
 Shops were upgraded; the flies were gone as were the open barrels of biscuits and pickles.
 Groceries and butcher shops carried more bottled and canned goods as well as fresher meat, fish and vegetables.
 Whereas wartime shipping shortages had sharply narrowed choices, the 1920s saw many new kinds of foods—especially fruits—imported from around the world, along with better quality, packaging, and hygiene.
 Middle classes households now had ice boxes or electric refrigerators, which made for better storage and the convenience of buying in larger quantities.